Lessen Pre-Construction Walk

 Problem

-Before the development of the Pre-Construction Walk experience, FPMs relied on pen and paper for property inspections, leading to lengthy post-walk reconciliation processes.
+Before the development of the Pre-Construction Walk experience, FPMs relied on pen and paper for property inspections, leading to lengthy post-walk reconciliation processes (comparing new documented work to previously documented work).
 This manual method often resulted in delays, inaccuracies and inefficiencies, preventing FPMs from meeting deadlines and inspecting more properties.

 Research